McFuzzySquirrel/local-workbook-mcp/docs/UserGuide.md

 // Wire the streams into your MCP transport handler
 ```

+### 3.6 Page Through Large Searches

+`excel-search` returns up to 100 rows per call.
+When additional matches exist the JSON payload includes `"hasMore": true` and a `nextCursor` token.
+Supply that token on the next call to retrieve the following page.

+- **CLI example**

+    ```powershell
+    dotnet run --project src/ExcelMcp.Client -- search --query "Dividend" --limit 25
+    # Copy "nextCursor" from the JSON response, then:
+    dotnet run --project src/ExcelMcp.Client -- search --query "Dividend" --limit 25 --cursor 25
+    ```

+- **Chat web** – the assistant surfaces `Next cursor: <value>` in the tool output and nudges the model to call the tool again with `{"cursor":"<value>"}` when more rows are available.

+### 3.7 Preview Worksheets with Pagination

+`excel-preview-table` supports the same cursor pattern so you can stream worksheets or tables in manageable pages.
+The tool now returns structured JSON plus CSV text.
+Use the JSON for automation and reference the CSV when you want a quick copy/paste view.

+- **CLI example**

+    ```powershell
+    dotnet run --project src/ExcelMcp.Client -- preview --worksheet "Transactions" --rows 15
+    # When the JSON block reports "nextCursor": "15":
+    dotnet run --project src/ExcelMcp.Client -- preview --worksheet "Transactions" --rows 15 --cursor 15
+    ```

+    The CLI prints the structured JSON (headers, row numbers, `hasMore`, `nextCursor`) before the CSV snippet.
+Copy the cursor value when more pages remain.

+- **Chat web Preview panel** – The panel beneath the chat input labelled *Preview Workbook Data* calls `excel-preview-table` directly.
+Enter the worksheet/table (worksheet names auto-complete from discovered resources), click **Preview**, and use **Load more** to fetch the next page without leaving the UI.
+Collapse it with **Hide** if you need more vertical space; the offset and next cursor remain visible when expanded again.

+- **Agents** – When invoking the tool programmatically, supply `{"cursor":"<token>"}` alongside the original arguments to continue where you left off.

 ## 4. Troubleshooting

 - **Missing static files for ChatWeb** – Confirm the `wwwroot` folder sits beside the executable.
 The packaging script copies it automatically; re-run the script if it is absent.